Executive Producer, Antica Productions

-Kathleen Goldhar, RSJ '96, is podcast producer with Antica Productions.
-Goldhar, who began her journalism career at The Whitehorse Daily Star and Vancouver Sun, and joined the CBC as reporter and associate producer Winnipeg in 1999.
+Kathleen Goldhar, RSJ '96, is the Executive Producer at Antica Productions.
+This intervew was conduced when she was the podcast producer with Antica Productions.
+Goldhar began her journalism career at The Whitehorse Daily Star and Vancouver Sun, and joined the CBC as reporter and associate producer Winnipeg in 1999.
 She later became executive producer of CBC Radio's The Current.

 Have you always known that you wanted to be a producer?

 No, not at all.
 I thought I was going to get into print.
 I grew up with a dad who was a print journalist … and he used to work at the Toronto Star.
 That’s what I thought I wanted to do.
 My first few jobs were in print and I did a couple of internships when I was at Ryerson in print.
 The only reason that I got into radio was because eventually I moved to Winnipeg with my husband at the time.
 He got a job at a local newspaper, and I had a friend who worked at the CBC who helped get me a job as a casual reporter there.

 Since you have a history in print what would you say you enjoy most, print or radio?

 Radio, 100 per cent.
 I love telling stories on radio.
 I love how intimate radio is.
 I love how it’s so personal and so straight to your heart.
 Working at The Current I’ve been able to tell in depth and big stories on radio.
 I just like the way that you’re able to bring so much humanity into radio.

 What was it like being part of the team that started The Current?